tal-zvon/2-way-transparency/README.md

 # 2-way-transparency
-Use a single public IP on multiple devices
+How to use a single public IP on multiple devices

 * Configure Static IPs on both Pis
 * Enable routing on both Pis (echo 1 > /proc/sys/net/ipv4/ip_forward)